Symphony No. 4 (Bruckner): Versions

 At least seven authentic versions and revisions of the Fourth Symphony have been identified.

 The Fourth Symphony underwent the most prolonged, the most intricate, compositional process of any of the symphonies.
 Bruckner's work on it extended from 1874 until at least 1890.
 He recomposed much of the symphony during this process, entirely replacing the third movement and fundamentally reinventing the Finale.
 He prepared different versions for performance at least three times, and each time this led him to make changes, often substantial ones.
 And he finally saw the symphony through publication.
 Much of this story has either been unknown or significantly misunderstood, as have many of the larger issues raised by Bruckner's versions more generally.
 For these reasons, the Fourth Symphony, as the most extreme case of the "Bruckner problem," offers a uniquely advantageous platform from which to see key matters more critically and clearly than they have been previously.

+In an interview given to coincide with his performance of the work with the Bavarian Radio Symphony Orchestra at the 2024 BBC Proms, conductor Simon Rattle stated that he had found fourteen versions of the symphony.
+Rattle also made a cut before the finale, and composed his own four-bar transition to replace it.

 Version I (1874)

 Bruckner's original version of the symphony was composed between 2 January and 22 November 1874.
 The edition by Leopold Nowak in 1975, based on manuscript Mus.Hs.6082, includes some revisions from 1875 that Bruckner made in the autograph score.
 This version was never performed or published during the composer's lifetime, though the Scherzo was played in Linz on 12 December 1909.
 The first complete performance was given in Linz more than a century after its composition on 20 September 1975 by the Munich Philharmonic conducted by Kurt Wöss.
-The first commercial recording was made in September 1982 by the Frankfurt Radio Symphony Orchestra conducted by Eliahu Inbal (CD 2564 61371-2).
+The first commercial recording was made in September 1982 by the Frankfurt Radio Symphony conducted by Eliahu Inbal (CD 2564 61371-2).